 Many people don’t realize all the years of hard work and training that goes into making good music.
 My instruments, especially the ones on this list, take unparalleled dedication to learn and master.

 Curious about what these musical instruments are?
-Then join me as we explore of the world’s most difficult instruments learn and play.
+Then join us as we narrow in on the world’s hardest instrument to learn and play.

 Table of Contents